 If you believe you deleted the App Store, go back to Settings -> Screen Time -> Content & Privacy Restrictions.
 Then, tap iTunes & App Store Purchases.
 Make sure it says Allow next to Install Apps, Deleting Apps, and In-app Purchases.
 If one of these options says Don’t Allow, tap on it, then tap Allow.

 You can turn off Screen Time entirely if you want to prevent this problem from ever happening again.
 Open Settings and tap Screen Time -> Turn Off Screen Time.

-If your iPhone is running a version of iOS earlier than 12, the process is a little different.
+If your iPhone is running a iOS 11 or earlier, the process is a little different.
 Go to Settings -> General -> Restrictions and enter the Restrictions passcode that was entered on your iPhone when you first enabled Restrictions.
 This may be different from the passcode lock you usually use to unlock your phone.

 Unfortunately, if you don’t know this password, the only way to disable the password and reenable the App Store, Safari, iTunes, or Camera is to restore your iPhone back to factory settings using iTunes.
 Skip down to the next section if you have to restore your iPhone, iPad, or iPod.

 Now that we’re looking at the Restrictions menu, tap Disable Restrictions at the top to fix the problem once and for all.
 As you gaze through the options, you might notice you accidentally had some functionality turned off.

 If you thought you deleted the App Store on an iPhone running iOS 11 or earlier, you probably just had ‘Installing Apps’ turned off.
 Now that you’re a big boy or girl, you can handle the responsibility of choosing which apps you want to download or what you want to use the camera to take pictures of!
 I think it’s time to leave the nest.

 If You Have To Restore Your iPhone, iPad, or iPod